Sruthi-portfolio/Neuro-Facial-Analysis-Of-Autism-Spectrum-Disorder-Detection-And-Recognition/README.md

 K-Nearest Neighbors (KNN)
 Gaussian Naive Bayes

+This project has already been deployed online, and hence you can simply click the button on top to be referred to the web application
+Deployment Platform: Streamlit.io

 # Data Sources
 Facial Images: Extracted from the UCI Machine Learning Repository.
 Clinical Screening Data: Obtained from a Kaggle dataset focusing on different age groups, including toddlers, children, adolescents, and adults.